swiesheier/bivariate-spline-hyperelasticity/README.md

 run_fit_eq(struct('type', 'surface_uv'))
 ```

+The calibration is finised in **0.06 seconds**, and the results are saved in `fit_result_eq.mat`.

 After calibration, generate all plots and evaluation results using:

 ```matlab
 postprocess_eq('fit_result_eq.mat')
 ```

-This creates a postprocessing folder with:
+This creates a postprocessing folder containing:

  - model fits for UT, BT, PS
  - spline surface in $(\xi,\eta)$